-- Introduction of new Unicode Hindi software in all the offices,
+- Company has introduced Unicode Hindi software in all our of fices.

-- Two International Hindi seminars and ''Kavi Gosthies'' were organized
+- Hindi seminars and ''Kavi Gosthies'' were organized at Dehradun and

 - ONGC actively contributed in publishing bilingual Petroleum

-- Hindi Teaching Scheme of the Government of India is effectively implemented
+- Hindi Teaching Scheme of Govt. of India is effectively implemented

 As a testimony to its commitment for a cleaner tomorrow, your Company